CS-DS-125/125book/source/05-StringsFilesAndLists/Strings.rst

    one string within another.
-Read about this method in `Python string method documentation <https://docs.python.org/3/library/stdtypes.html#str.count>`_ and write a short program that uses ``count()`` to count the number of times the letter 'a' occurs in 'banana'.
+Read about this method in `Python string method documentation <https://docs.python.org/3/library/stdtypes.html#str.count>`_ and write a short program that uses ``count()`` to count the number of times the letter 'a' occurs in a string the user types in.

+   .. activecode:: strings_cyu02

+      typed = input("Please enter a string: ")
+      # use the count() method here to count 'a's in typed
+      num_found = 0  # <--- replace 0 to store the result in num_found
+      print("Found", num_found, "'a's in", typed)

 Parsing Strings
 ~~~~~~~~~~~~~~~